 Finally, the folding stem locks into place once folded.
 When the scooter is folded, the handlebars have a latch that secures it to the rear fender, allowing it to be carried by the stem.
 This helps make the Mantis portable enough to throw into the back of a car or carry up a short flight of stairs.

-Overall, the Mantis has a fairly standard cockpit with wide bicycle-style handlebars and a trigger-style throttle.
+Overall, the Mantis has a fairly standard cockpit with wide bicycle-style handlebars and a QS-S4 throttle.
 It has dedicated buttons for controlling motor mode (single or dual) and power (eco or the faster turbo mode).

 One thing we did not like is the index finger controlled throttle.
 It requires your finger to be outstretched and is uncomfortable for prolonged use.
-Unfortunately, this has become the standard type of controller for all high end scooters (save the Boosted Rev).
+Unfortunately, this has become the standard type of controller for all high-end scooters (save the Boosted Rev).